alewin/koci-blog/content/posts/2019-12-02-cost-savings-google-maps-services/index.md

 Wrapping the function `createGoogleMapsUrl` inside a [debounce](https://css-tricks.com/debouncing-throttling-explained-examples/) will allow us to avoid calling the Google API for **every** single-pixel since we set a timeout range to avoid repeated requests.

-This technique can also be combined with a search input, like **autocomplete** and/or **geocoding**  services, avoiding making a request for each character the user type in an input.
+This technique can also be combined with a search input, like **autocomplete** and/or **geocoding**  services, to avoid requesting each character the user type in an input.

 **Example: `getPlacePredictions`** with debounce